 In 2008, the Indiana Department of Environmental Management (IDEM) Groundwater Section began collecting untreated water samples from groundwater wells statewide as part of a Groundwater Monitoring Network (GWMN).
 A large percentage of Hoosiers drink residential well water that is not regulated by the Safe Drinking Water Act, and this was the impetus for starting the GWMN in Indiana.
 Since 2008, over 3000 samples have been collected from 240 public water supplies and over 1200 private residential drinking water wells.
-The 2016 Groundwater Monitoring Report provides a summary of this statewide effort characterizing Indiana’s important natural resource.
+The 2016 Groundwater Monitoring Report (Currently Unavailable) provides a summary of this statewide effort characterizing Indiana’s important natural resource.

 In addition to the value of knowing the drinking water quality of Indiana’s groundwater resources, Section 305(b) of the Environmental Protection Agency’s Clean Water Act requires IDEM to assess groundwater quality.
 In meeting this requirement, and the GWMN is included in the Indiana Integrated Water Monitoring and Assessment Report.
 Groundwater monitoring is also included in the Indiana Water Quality Monitoring Strategy (fact sheet available on the IDEM Fact Sheets page).
 The data collected by the GWMN will assist government regulators with source water and watershed protection, and provide groundwater quality information to local communities, citizens, research organizations, and industry.

 - Collect groundwater samples from public water supply (PWS) wells and private residential wells within distinct hydrogeologic areas of the state with the overall goal to determine the quality of groundwater in the state’s aquifers,